dmytrokoshelnyk/reanimated-2-playground/README.md

-# reanimated-2-playground

-This repo contains a fresh React Native project with preinstalled Reanimated V2
+This repo contains a test task did by for Dmytro Koshelnyk. project is based on reanimated-2-playground

-Checkout using the following command to start playing with the new Reanimated API:

 ```bash
 git clone https://github.com/software-mansion-labs/reanimated-2-playground.git